Space4Restoration/spatialBACI/tutorials/BACI_Baviaanskloof.md

 ![](BACI_Baviaanskloof_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

 Distance to roads or settlements can explain the anthropogenic pressure on an area.
-The `EnvImpactEval` therefore includes functions to calculate the distance to the nearest road (`osm_distance_roads`) or nearest settlement (`osm_distance_places`) based on OpenStreetMap data.
+The `EnvImpactEval` package therefore includes functions to calculate the distance to the nearest road (`osm_distance_roads`) or nearest settlement (`osm_distance_places`) based on OpenStreetMap data.
 For this example, we include the distance to the nearest road of OSM